 One of the leaders in the third wave coffee movement, Verve is transforming coffee drinking into an extraordinary daily ritual.
 Verve totally lives up to all expectations– Great coffee, friendly staff and beautiful design in one.
 They believe that the coffee experience is their responsibility from seed to cup.
 They are bridging the gap from the farm level to street level.

-With four locations all across the Bay Area, and many more cafes serving their beans, you’ve most likely seen Highwire’s striking packaging while in search of your morning cup.
+With four locations across the Bay, and many more cafes serving their beans, you’ve likely seen Highwire’s striking packaging already.
 Highwire believes a coffee business can be a force for good.
 That means doing things that align with their values—including working with farmers and importers that they have close, trusting relationships with, honoring craft, promoting sustainability, providing pleasure, innovating, and connecting with their community.

 Sightglass coffee is produced locally in San Francisco and is served at some of our favorite local coffee shops.
 A “sightglass” is the window on the face of a coffee bean roaster that shows what’s going on inside the machine.

-Justin and Jerad Morrison named their now-5-year-old coffee operation after this obscure roasting term because they wanted to build an open-plan cafe where customers would be exposed to every step of the coffee process, from roasting and packaging beans to brewing and pouring cups.
+Justin and Jerad Morrison named their now-5-year-old coffee operation after this obscure roasting term because they wanted to build an open-plan cafe.
+This would allow customers to be exposed to every step of the coffee process, from roasting and packaging beans to brewing and pouring cups.

 Bicycle Coffee has the type of over-the-top scrappy origin story that makes it distinctly Bay Area.

 The roastery takes its name from their delivery method.
-All orders are delivered via bicycle, with the bags of coffee stacked into small trailers specially designed for the task.
+They stack bags of coffee into small specialty trailers and deliver all orders via bicycle.